Ways to Book appointments are detailed below

 - You can request a particular doctor or nurse (so long as they’re working)

-- You can choose to be contacted by the surgery by telephone, secure message or video call
+- You can choose to be contacted by the surgery by telephone or secure message

 - If we need to see you we will usually give you an appointment the same day

 - You can register for askmyGP now, without any paperwork

 If you prefer to phone, one of our receptionists will take a few details about your problem or request and then pass these to the GP.